 - Over-prescription and abuse of opiates threatens Tennessee’s workforce participation and productivity.

-- TBR supports continued reforms which treat providers fairly and combat opioid abuse effectively.
+- The Roundtable supports continued reforms which treat providers fairly and combat opioid abuse effectively.

 Policy in Action